jpedro/jpedro.github.io/.posts/postgres.md

 Keep it dumb.

 Because the database _should_ be dumb.
 Just store and retrieve my data.
-And let me to run some adhoc queries over unindexed fields 😱, that other wiser systems is strictly forbudt.
+And let me to run some adhoc queries over unindexed fields 😱, that on other wiser systems is strictly forbudt.

 So do **that** and do it well.
 And please, for the love of god,